 They should be Indian residents (Indian citizens and non-Indians who have been residing in India for at least three years at the time of nomination) who have done world-class work in India.

-They should be 50 years of age or less as on October 31, 2017 (born on or after November 1, 1967).
-However, in exceptional cases, the jury may consider candidates up to the age of 55 (born on or after November 1, 1962).
+They should be 50 years of age or less as on October 31, 2021 (born on or after November 1, 1971).
+However, in exceptional cases, especially for women who have taken a break in their career, the jury may consider candidates up to the age of 55 (born on or after November 1, 1966).

 In case no suitable candidate is found from among the nominations, the Jury may nominate a candidate from the following groups of people, in the following order of preference: